qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-working-with-disks.md

 1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to delete, and click *Delete*.
 1. A dialogue box will appear, asking for confirmation to continue.
 Click *Submit*.
 1. This disk will be deleted and will be removed from the list of disks.

+### Take a snapshot of a disk

+A snapshot of a disk is an instantaneous copy of a disk at a given point in time.

+1. From the *Disks* page, click the **Action** menu to the right of the disk you wish to snapshot, and click *Take snapshot*.
+1. A dialogue box will appear, asking for the name to give to the snapshot.
+Click *Submit*.
+1. The snapshot will be taken, and will appear on the *Snapshots* page in the **Creating** state.
+1. When the snapshot is created, it will change to the **Uploading** state.
+When it is complete, it will appear in the **Ready** state.